LongerVision/Arduino_Full_Stack/Part1_Introduction/02_Programming_Grammar/01_avr_c_grammar.md

-# 2.1 AVR C Gramma
+# 2.1 AVR C Grammar

+An implementation of GCC for Atmel AVR microcontrollers is [AVR Libc](http://www.nongnu.org/avr-libc/).

 ## Keywords
 * if